-- (b) When a person arrested is, at the time of arrest, in charge of an animal, BCAS may take charge of the animal and deposit the animal in a safe place of custody or impound the pet or livestock at its animal care facility. - (c) The owner of a dog that may be positively identified shall be notified at the owner's last known address by registered mail if attempts by telephone are not successful.
-The owner has fourteen (14) consecutive days from the date of mailing to contact BCAS for pick-up.
-If the owner does not pick up the said dog within fourteen (14) consecutive days of notification from BCAS, the dog may be euthanized.
+(b) When a person arrested is, at the time of arrest, in charge of an animal, BCAS may take charge of the animal and deposit the animal in a safe place of custody or impound the pet or livestock at its animal care facility.

+(c) The owner of a pet or livestock that may be positively identified shall be notified at the owner's last known address by registered mail if attempts by telephone are not successful.
+The owner has ten days from the date of mailing to contact BCAS for pick-up.
 Redemption costs will include the cost of mailing, any established costs, fines, fees, or other charges.
-If the owner does not make contact within fourteen (14) consecutive days of the date of mailing, the pet or livestock will be deemed abandoned and becomes the property of BCAS.
-For dogs impounded at BCAS, the Director of Animal Services, or his/her designee in agreement with a licensed veterinarian, shall either place the pet or livestock for adoption or have the dog humanely euthanized, pursuant to S.C.
+If the owner does not make contact within ten days of the date of mailing, the pet or livestock will be deemed abandoned and becomes the property of BCAS.
+For pets or livestock impounded at BCAS, the Director of Animal Services, or his/her designee in agreement with a licensed veterinarian, shall either place the pet or livestock for adoption or have the pet or livestock humanely euthanized, pursuant to S.C.
 Code, § 47-3-540 (Supp.
+1999).

-1999). - (d) Notwithstanding the above, pets or livestock impounded at BCAS, which are deemed by the Director of Animal Services, or his/her designee or a licensed veterinarian to constitute a danger to other pets, livestock or persons at the facility, or which are infectious to other pets or livestock, in pain or near death may be humanely euthanized immediately. - (e) Any pet or livestock surrendered to BCAS may be adopted or euthanized at any time provided there is a completed and signed surrender form on file for the pet or livestock concerned. - (f) Only government agencies or organizations that are contracted with a government agency to perform animal control services have the authority to impound animals.
+(d) Notwithstanding the above, pets or livestock impounded at BCAS, which are deemed by the Director of Animal Services, or his/her designee or a licensed veterinarian to constitute a danger to other pets, livestock or persons at the facility, or which are infectious to other pets or livestock, in pain or near death may be humanely euthanized immediately.

+(e) Any pet or livestock surrendered to BCAS may be adopted or euthanized at any time provided there is a completed and signed surrender form on file for the pet or livestock concerned.

+(f) Only government agencies or organizations that are contracted with a government agency to perform animal control services have the authority to impound animals.
 All stray animals must be taken or reported to Beaufort County Animal Shelter and/or affiliated organizations as soon as possible for the mandatory holding period.